Priority Canvas Eisenhower Matrix Template

 DO FIRST

-• Complete a project with an immediate, hard deadline
+• Complete project with immediate hard deadline

-• Address a critical issue that is blocking team progress
+• Address critical issue blocking team progress

-• Respond to a time-sensitive client request
+• Respond to time-sensitive client request

 PLAN THIS WEEK

-• Plan your strategic goals for the next quarter
+• Plan strategic goals for next quarter

-• Develop new skills for career advancement
+• Develop skills for career advancement

 • Build and nurture key professional relationships